theonlytruebigmac/NCRelay/docs/migrating-to-field-filters.md

 - Using field filters for all new integrations
 - Gradually migrating existing integrations to field filters
 - Creating standardized field filters for common notification types
+- Consider implementing [IP whitelisting](./ip-whitelisting.md) for additional security on custom API endpoints

+## Additional Security Features

+In addition to field filters, NCRelay offers:

+- **IP Whitelisting**: Restrict access to custom API endpoints by IP address
+- **Secure Authentication**: Built-in user authentication and session management
+- **Data Filtering**: Control which fields are processed and forwarded

+For more information on security features, see the [IP Whitelisting documentation](./ip-whitelisting.md).